morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 Drawback: may have delay depending the crone job interval

 We also use CloudWatch log subscription to get the log delivery to S3 a bit quickly, but also more expensive.

+## CloudWatch log subscription

+* a **real-time feed** of log events from CloudWatch Logs

+* You can set a **subscription filter** to filter out the log

+* The logs can be delivered to other services such as:

+  * an Amazon Kinesis stream, **real time** processing
+  * an Amazon Kinesis Data Firehose stream, **near real time**, Firehose need to wait buffer to be filled, depending on the Firehose setting we made.
+  * or AWS Lambda for custom processing, **real time** processing

+  We also see Open Search in the console, it is actually use underlying Lamba function to deliver the logs to Open Search

+## All kind of logs

+* Application logs
+* Operating System logs
+* Access logs